determined-ai/determined/docs/get-started/webui-qs.rst

             export DET_MASTER=<ipAddress>:8080

       #.
-Create and run the experiment:
+To create and run the experiment, run the following command, replacing ``<username>`` with

-         -  Replace ``<username>`` with your username.
+         your username.
-         -  The system will ask for your password.

          .. code:: bash

             det -u <username> experiment create distributed.yaml .

+         -  The system will ask for your password.

       #.
-To view the experiment in your browser:

-         -  Enter the URL of your remote instance: **http://<ipAddress>:8080/**.
-         -  Sign in using your username and password.

-      #.
-Navigate to the home page and then visit **Your Recent Submissions**.
+In your browser, navigate to the home page and then visit **Your Recent Submissions**.

          .. image:: /assets/images/qswebui-recent-remote.png
             :alt: Determined AI WebUI Dashboard showing a user's recent experiment submissions